 You know that thing that we have lots of everyday but wonder where it went?
 That thing.
 This bread takes about 30 minutes of your time to prepare.
 Less if you’re an advanced baker.
 Then the rest of the time is just waiting.
 That’s other thing that we tend to not always be good at.
 A little waiting for rising and a little waiting for baking is all it takes.

 Bam!
-Before you know you’ll be pulling off pieces of this delicious bread and telling everyone around matter of factly that “They must try this bread NOW!” before you eat it all.
+Before you know you’ll be pulling off pieces of this delicious bread and telling everyone nearby that “They must try this bread NOW!” before you eat it all.

 Not like I know from experience.
 It’s just what might happen after that first bite.